 UNC Philosophy Outreach Program

-I coordinate and actively volunteer in UNC's Philosophy Outreach Program, which aims (i) to help people in the community think carefully and clearly about a broad range of ideas, commitments, and practices that regularly shape their lives, and (ii) to get them excited about philosophy.
+I direct and actively volunteer in UNC's Philosophy Outreach Program - an award-winning program that aims (i) to help people in the community think carefully and clearly about a broad range of ideas, commitments, and practices that regularly shape their lives, and (ii) to get them excited about philosophy.
 Regular philosophical engagement with others sparks curiosity, provides tools for approaching disagreements in more thoughtful and constructive ways, and encourages practitioners to see themselves as members of a larger community of humanistic inquiry.
 Working with community partners, Outreach volunteers (including UNC undergraduates, graduate students, and faculty) facilitate philosophical discussions, and guide community members as they explore interesting and important questions together.
 In recent years, we have worked with children in K-5th grade, high school students, juvenile offenders, GED students at a local community college, and residents of local retirement communities, organizing approximately 200 discussions annually.

 This program was awarded the 2014 Prize for Excellence and Innovation in Philosophy Programs from the American Philosophical Association and Philosophy Documentation Center.